danielhenrymantilla/with_locals.rs/guide/src/cps.md

 }
 ```

-Hmm, I think we can all agree this is become less and less natural, and more
+Hmm, I think we can all agree this is becoming less and less natural, and more
 and more contrived.

 Time for the _coup de grâce_: